SavvyPlus/wiki4/aws-infrastructure/cloudformation-standard.md

 	* CleanupTestFiles:

-		After the developer approve in the last stage, this stage deletes any test files that were added to the test buckets etc. The methodology of this stage is similar to the CreateLambdasAndDependencies.
+		After the developer approve in the last stage, this stage deletes any test files that were added to the test buckets etc. The methodology of this stage is similar to the `CreateLambdasAndDependencies`.
 The difference is that this stage uses `clean-test-files-lambda.cfn.yaml`

   * DeleteCleanupStack: